-Jian Jung is a New York based set and costume designer for theaters and operas.
+Jian Jung is a New York based set designer from Korea.

-Jung’s design works have been acclaimed as ‘innovative’, ‘inventive’, ‘genius’ and ‘spectacular’ by major press such as The New York Times, LA Times, Time Out, and many others.
+Jung’s design work has been acclaimed as ‘innovative’, ‘inventive’, ‘genius’ and ‘spectacular’ by major press such as The New York Times.

-Jung's theater works have been in many New York theaters including Classic Stage Company, The Kitchen, The Bushwick Starr, The Flea, Abrons Arts Center, Theater Row, ART/NY, and Soho Rep, as well as outside of New York such as in Venezuela, Cuba, Puerto Rico, Korea, and Los Angeles.
+Her theater work has been in many NYC theaters including Classic Stage Company, HERE, The Kitchen, The Flea, Abrons Arts Center, Theater Row, Target Margin, and Mabou Mines.
+Her international work has been in Venezuela, Cuba, Puerto Rico, and Korea.

-Jung received an MFA in Theater Design from New York University.
-She also received an MFA in Environmental Design and BA in Philosophy from Ewha Women’s University in Korea, where she grew up.
+Jung received an MFA in Theater Design from New York University, and an MFA in Environmental Design from Ewha Women’s University in Korea, where she was born and grew up.

 She teaches at NYU Tisch Design and Sarah Lawrence College.